 When using the option wait with a set point Opcode, the recipe will not advance to the next step until the PV value falls within the wait limit band.
-The wait limit band is defined as Set Point plus/minus the active tolerance.
-The active tolerance begins each recipe as the value defined as the default wait limit; this can be changed using the SET\WAIT opcode.
+The upper limit of this band is value of the PV set point plus the wait limit.
+The lower limit of this band is the value of the PV set point minus the wait limi.
+The wait limit band is the range between the upper limit and the lower limit.
+The recipe will then continue to the next step.

-For example, assume a Set Point of 1500° and a wait limit of 15°.
-Using the SETPT opcode paired with a wait option, the recipe will not advance until the temperature PV is between 1485°-1515°.
+For example, assume the PV is temperature with a 1500° set point and a wait limit of 15°.
+Using the SETPT opcode, if the option is wait, the recipe will not advance until the temperature PV is 1485°-1515°.